 As the name suggests, a fixed term spousal maintenance order provides for payments to be made for a specified period.
-This may be extendable or non-extendable.
-Most orders for spousal maintenance are for fixed terms to provide certainty and help the payee establish financial independence.
+It may be:

 If there is no express bar to an extension, fixed term maintenance orders can be extended beyond the end of the term specified in the order in certain limited circumstances.
 The application to extend must have been made before the expiry of the original term of the maintenance.
 The test to be applied on an application to extend the maintenance term is not certain.
 In Fleming v Fleming [2003], the court found that “exceptional circumstances” had to be shown in order to justify an extension of the term.
 However, in McFarlane v McFarlane [2009] the judge said that this was not the test and instead, the court must consider, as one of the circumstances of the case, whether the purpose of the original maintenance order had been fulfilled.
 In any event, the burden remains on the payee of the maintenance to show why their maintenance should be extended beyond the original term envisaged.